February 10, 2016

 7. Call a professional.

 If there are still items that you can’t part with, and no place to keep them, call a storage company to lend a helping hand.
 There are plenty of garages and compartments for a number of needs.
-Centron Storage in Toronto is a great place to contact and offers rooms from 5×5 feet to 10×20 feet!
+Centron Storage in North York is a great place to contact and offers rooms from 5×5 feet to 10×20 feet!